Xilinx/VVAS/3.0/source/docs/Embedded/Tutorials/MultiChannelML.rst

 * Mean Subtraction
 * Scale Normalization

 Although all these operations can be achieved in software, the performance impact is substantial.
 VVAS support hardware accelerated pre-processing.
-Configuration parameters for pre-processing block mean-substraction and scale-normalization is read from the modle .prototxt file.
+Configuration parameters for pre-processing block mean-substraction and scale-normalization is read from the model .prototxt file.

 Once the objects are detected, you can move to the next advanced blocks.